“20 Ways to Make AppSec Move at the Speed of DevOps” is in CSO. It’s a good collection, and I’m quoted.

 Coordinating information about vulnerabilities is a socially important function.
 Coordination makes it possible for software creators to create patches and distribute them so that those with the software can most easily protect themselves.

 In fact, the function is so important that it was part of why CERT was founded to: “coordinate response to internet security incidents.”
 Now, incidents has always been more than just vulnerabilities, but vulnerability coordination was a big part of what CERT did.

 The trouble is, it’s not a big part anymore.
+[See below for a clarification added August 21.]
 Now “The CERT Division works closely with the Department of Homeland Security (DHS) to meet mutually set goals in areas such as data collection and mining, statistics and trend analysis, computer and network security, incident management, insider threat, software assurance, and more.”
 (Same “about” link as before.)